Lou-janss-93/Project-Root/README.md

 │   │   │   ├── calculate_core.py    # this is the script of the core, to calculate the core value of the EFC module │   │   │   ├── core_module.py       # Core module integration, the script for the core module
 │   │   │   ├── pesebn_module.py     # This part calculates the value P(alfa, beta) based on the satisfaction of primary and secondary.
 │   │   │   ├── sgrs_module.py       # This part calculates the response based on stimulus intensity and evaluation.
 │   │   │   ├── sentiment_analysis.py  # This is a script that calls/discribes sentimentanalysis.
 │   │   │   ├── sentiment_analysis_EFCAdded.py   # This is the EFC script that works with and after the sentimentanalysis in AI systems.
 │   │   │   ├── yin_yang_module.py   # This implementation is useful for systems that need to model dynamic states influenced by externa factors based and to create balance based on good/bad/NULL.
 │   │   │   └── __init__.py          # Package initialization
 │   │   │   ├── y&ymodwithintent.py  # The provided code defines a class, `YinYangModule`, which models a system that maintains a balance value influenced by external contexts and intents.
 │   │   ├── README.md                # Documentation for sentiment analysis
 │   │   └── requirements.txt         # Dependencies for sentiment analysis
 │   └── .vscode/                     # VS Code configuration for EFC2.0
 │       └── settings.json            # Python analysis paths
+├── FSE-module
+│       └──FSE1.2.py                 # The code defines two classes, EmergencyModule and DefensiveRestModule, which simulate systems with dynamic modes of operation.
+|                                    # EmergencyModule: Starts in normal mode and can switch to emergency mode using activate_emergency.
+|                                      Its respond method adapts behavior based on the mode, providing rapid responses in emergencies.
+|                                    # DefensiveRestModule: Supports normal, defensive and rest modes.
+It switches modes using switch_to_defensive and switch_to_rest.
+|                                      The respond method changes behavior based on the current mode, simulating environmental scanning or inactivity.
+|                                      The example demonstrates their usage by switching modes and responding to different contexts.
 └── README.md                        # Main project documentation

 ```